keldaanCommunity/pokemonAutoChess/changelog/patch-3.9.md

 - Castform now change weather depending on your dominant synergy
 - Remove weather passive from Moltres, Reshiram, Zekrom, Volcanion
 - Change weather passive of Mega-Rayquaza
+- New Ability Acrobatics for Hoppip Deals 20/40/80 damage.
+If the caster have no items, deals an extra 20/30/40 damage
+- Buff Woobuffet hp 200-> 250

 # Changes to Synergies